Marnus Labuschagne

-Marnus Labuschagne (/læbəˈʃeɪn/ or /af/; born 22 June 1994) is an Australian international cricketer who captains Queensland and plays for Glamorgan in county cricket and for Brisbane Heat in the Big Bash League.
+Marnus Labuschagne (/læbəˈʃeɪn/ or /af/; born 22 June 1994) is an Australian international cricketer who captains Queensland and plays for Glamorgan in county cricket and for Brisbane Heat in the Big Bash League and is the captain of Pakistan Super League team Hyderabad Kingsmen.
 Labuschagne was once ranked as high as no.1 in the Test batting rankings.
 He was a member of the Australian team that won the 2023 WTC and the 2023 ODI World Cup.

 He represented Queensland at various levels in junior cricket, before making his first-class cricket debut in 2014.
 In August 2019, Labuschagne was the first cricketer to become a concussion substitute in a Test match, replacing Steve Smith.
 Labuschagne was the leading run-scorer in Test matches in 2019.
 He rose to fourth place in the ICC Player Rankings during the year, a rise of 106 places.
 In January 2020, Labuschagne was named as the ICC Men's Emerging Cricketer of the Year by the International Cricket Council (ICC), in February as Australia's Test player of the year, and in April as one of the five Cricketers of the Year by Wisden Cricketers' Almanack.